 In this post, I would like to share some of the most important points which I have learned in tomcat security.
-This isn’t the only list of security points which we should care, however, my objective is to share what I got to know.
+This isn’t the only list of security points which we should care.
+My objective is to share what I got to know.

 In most of the cases, the default security configuration of tomcat may be adequate, but not when you have eCommerce running on the server & small security implication will have a big impact on your business.
 Let’s see some of the TO-DO lists to secure tomcat application.